Starting today, Glowforge will pay $5,000 for introductions that result in us hiring a woman, underrepresented minority, or person with a disability.

 Which employees are considered members of underrepresented groups?

-The new employee themself decides.
+The new employee decides.
 We’ll ask them something like this:

 “Glowforge has a referral program for women and minorities that are under-represented in our industry.
-Do you identify as an underrepresented minority?
-If so, is there someone who told you about us who should receive a $5,000 referral payment?”
+Do you consider yourself a member of a group traditionally under-represented in tech? ”

 Are LGBTQ candidates eligible?
 Seniors?
 Religious minorities?
 Other minorities?

 Our new employee tells us if they identify as an underrepresented minority.
-We trust everyone on our team so naturally we will trust their decision.
+We trust everyone on our team, so we trust their decision.

 What about people who have complicated ancestry?

 Every person is different and thinks about themselves differently.
 For example, someone who has one minority grandparent may or may not identify with that minority group.
 A transgender person may or may not identify as a member of an underrepresented group.
-We leave it up to our new employee.
+We leave it up to our new employees to decide.

 What jobs qualify?